cwerner1/conf2yaml/README.md

 ## Usage

-Place Cisco switch config files into `/configurations`.
+Place openwrt UCI  config files into `/configurations`.
 Run the script and YAML files will be generated in `/yaml/configurations`.

 ### Optional arguments